Austin-Draper/Smartcard_UI/README.md

 ![](AppPictures/FilledHome.png)
 ##
+If the information is successfully uploaded to the database, you will be shown that it was successful.
+If the information failed to upload, you will be shown that it failed somehow.
-Since this program is using a local SQL server, this program will not run unless you look through the source code and build your own server (or alter the code to fit your own server).
+Since this program is using a local SQL server, the information will fail to upload to a database unless you look through the source code and build your own server (or alter the code to fit your own server).

 ![](AppPictures/Success.png)
 ##